Kenilworth, Queensland: History

 Dalla (also known as Dalambara and Dallambara) is a language of the Upper Brisbane River catchment, notably the Conondale Range.
 Dalla is part of the Duungidjawu language region includes the landscape within the local government boundaries of the Somerset Region and Moreton Bay Region, particularly the towns of Caboolture, Kilcoy, Woodford and Moore.

 The Mary River was known to the Aboriginals as the Numabulla and the name for the Kenilworth area being Hinka Booma.
 In 1842, Andrew Petrie named the river as the Wide Bay River.
 In 1847, that Governor Fitzroy renamed the river after his wife Mary.

 Richard Joseph Smith tendered to set up the first cattle run on the east bank of the Mary River in 1850.
 At the time Mrs Smith was reading Sir Walter Scott's novel Kenilworth and she decided to name the property after the novel.

 In 1877, 17280 acres of land was resumed from the Kenilworth North pastoral run to be used as small farmers.
 The land was offered for selection from 17 April 1877.

 In October 1921, the Kenilworth Estate of 6000 acres was auctioned having been subdivided into town lots, dairy blocks and grazing blocks.
 Up to £30 was paid for a town lot while the dairy blocks fetched up to £18 per acre and grazing blocks up to £7 per acre, realising a total of £46,000 from the sale overall.

 Other settlers arrived in 1891 originally intending to grow small crops.
 There was a ready market at the goldfields in Gympie but after the floods of 1893, 1895 and 1898 had wiped out their crops, most ventured into dairying and pig breeding.
 In 1901, the Kenilworth Farmers' Association was formed and, in 1907, they built the Kenilworth Farmers Assembly Hall.
 This later housed a library and hosted dances.
 In 1905, the Association was responsible for establishing a co-operative butter factory which opened in Caboolture in 1907.

-Also established was the Kenilworth Farmers' Co-operative Store in Eumundi.
-In 1912, a steam-powered sawmill was built on Coolabine Creek.
-In 1921 Kenilworth Station was sold off and divided into dairy farms and allotments.
-By 1925 all the large estates in the district had been subdivided and sold.

 Kenilworth Post Office opened by 1926 (a receiving office had been open from 1896).

 The first store was opened in Kenilworth on 2 January 1924 as well as the new hall opening and the first butcher's shop appeared in 1925.